zhoujishi1993/dagger/users-guide.md

 #### Bindings in the graph

-The example above shows how to construct a component with some of the more typcial bindings, but there are a variety of mechanisms for contributing bindings to the graph.
+The example above shows how to construct a component with some of the more typical bindings, but there are a variety of mechanisms for contributing bindings to the graph.
 The following are available as dependencies and may be used to generate a well-formed component: